- This event has passed.

 December 10, 2018 @ 7:00 am - November 30, 2019 @ 4:30 pm

 Join Shark Stewards celebrating sharks in a life-changing experience searching the Gulf of the Farallones for whales, wildlife and our finny friends.
 Exit the Golden Gate for an amazing photo and wildlife opportunities entering the Greater Farallones National Marine Sanctuary on a modern day wildlife expedition.
 These trips leave from Fisherman’s Wharf in San Francisco and are all day excursions.
 Private charters are available.
 We have scheduled trips each Sunday on the months of September-November 2019.
-Or, join us on an exclusive Shark Stewards diving with white sharks at Guadalupe Island October 13-17.

 These are Gulf or the Farallones -ecocentric expeditions.
 We focus on sharks and shark conservation, and the marine wildlife of the Gulf of the Farallones.
 We are shark specialists and conservationists, not a commercial enterprise, and lead specialized education and conservation experiences during what we call “Sharktober.”
 These trips also engage citizen-scientists observing whale and wildlife behavior and their habitat in the Gulf and record data in our State MPAs.
 We use an onboard ROV as part of the National Geographic Open Explorer project for a live topside view of bottom habitat and fish.